PseudoDevs/IamGhost/bmd7.md

-Last updated: 2024-04-06 08:53:25
+Last updated: 2024-04-06 08:54:42
-Random Quote: Talkin' to you was one of the best parts of my whole year. - Fezco
+Random Quote: Ted: "Do not pretend you're not the kind of guy, who keeps a list of all the girls he slept with."Marshall: "I have one.
+It's called my marriage-license." - Marshall Eriksen